SSyncropel Docs

 3PID file sanityIf present, the PID belongs to a running spl serveRecover orphan per runbook

-4Bind port reachablecurl /health on configured port returns 200Restart daemon; check firewall
+4Bind port reachablecurl /health on configured port returns 200Restart instance; check firewall

 5Config file parses~/.syncro/config.toml is valid TOMLRepair or restore from backup